 Helping You with Your Free Trader Agreement Matters

-Phone Rech Law to schedule a consultation at (704) 659-0007 or
+Phone Rech Law to schedule a consultation at (704) 659-0007 or contact us online today.

 The Benefits of a North Carolina Free Trader Agreement

 A free trader agreement gives each person the legal right to purchase property independently of the other while still being married.
 This allows the purchasing spouse to acquire and retain the property as a separate asset; it also remains his or her sole financial responsibility.
 Thus, the other spouse is protected from any financial obligation regarding the purchased property.

 Additionally, free trader documents can also contain agreements that the spouses will not create any other financial obligations in the name of the other, such as seeking credit.
 They may also agree to be prompt in paying any financial obligations they themselves incur independently after the date of separation and not hold the other responsible for those debts.
 This is another protection for both spouses.